klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_startRPC <a id="admin_startrpc"></a>

-The `startRPC` administrative method starts an HTTP based [JSON RPC](http://www.jsonrpc.org/specification) API webserver to handle client requests.
+The `startRPC` is an administrative method that starts an HTTP based [JSON RPC](http://www.jsonrpc.org/specification) API webserver to handle client requests.

 The method returns a boolean flag specifying whether the HTTP RPC listener was opened or not.
 Please note, only one HTTP endpoint is allowed to be active at any time.